lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/test-doubles/test-doubles.md

----
-date: 2020-10-01 00:00
-description: Writing unit tests is one of the key responsibilities of a developer.
-Although writing a test is not that hard, setting up a controlled environment where you can unit test one component might be challenging, especially if your component is surrounded by legacy code.
-Setting up testing doubles is a winner technique to tackle this problem.
----
 # Writing good tests with Tests Doubles

 Writing unit tests is one of the key responsibilities of a developer.
 Although writing a test is not that hard, setting up a controlled environment where you can unit test one component might be challenging, especially if your component is surrounded by legacy code.
 Setting up testing doubles is a winner technique to tackle this problem.